 - Ease of Installation: TVs, despite being a bit heavy and hard to move around, are easy to install.
 Once in place, you simply hook up your equipment to the matching ports.

 - Color Range: the technological improvements offered by 4K TVs allow them to display a richer variety of color then all but the most expensive projectors commonly used for a home theater.

 - Smaller Image: TVs simply do not produce an image as large as a projector.
 Even with 1080p, the sharpness of the image can be hard to appreciate if you’re too far back.

 - Not as Good in the Dark: one area where TVs clearly lose to projectors is in a darkened room.
 TVs can easily cause eye strain in a dark room while projectors are far less stressful for your eyes.

-- Display Size: with a projector you have a large viewing area that creates a true in-home movie theater experience.
-Projectors can produce a display larger in terms of sheer size then all but the largest and most expensive TVs.
+- Display Size: with a projector, you have a large viewing area that creates a true in-home movie theater experience.
+Projectors can produce a display larger in terms of sheer size than all but the largest and most expensive TVs.
 With HD output, this creates a notable level of detail.

 - Can Save on Space: a projector is generally installed in the ceiling and are smaller than a TV.
 Plus, if your wall has a smooth finish you can use that as a screen.
 Even when a screen is needed, they are thin and easily retracted when not in use.

 - Light Sensitivity: a drawback of projectors is that the display they create is very light sensitive.
 Any light in the room, be it artificial or natural, can wash out the image.
 This requires a room with a projector to have light controls and window treatments to keep out outside light.